Actindo-AG/Documentation/PIM/API/05_Products.md

         }
     }

 > [Info] The images are stored in the *ECM* module.
-To upload images via API, you need to provide the image path you want to upload.
+To upload images via API, you need to provide the path (file location) to the image you want to upload.
 If you are uploading an image to a variant product, the "_pim_images" attribute must be included in the variant set.

 ### Sample: Add variant defining attributes